Case-esaC/iDrug/README.md

 ## iDrug: Integration of drug repositioning and drug-target prediction via cross-network embedding
-iDrug is a computational pipeline to jointly predict novel drug-disease and drug-target interactions from heterogeneous network. iDrug adpot cross-network embedding to learn  low-dimensional feature space for drugs, targets, and diseases in the heterogeneous network.
+iDrug is a computational pipeline to jointly predict novel drug-disease and drug-target interactions based on a heterogeneous network. iDrug adpots cross-network embedding to learn lower dimensional feature spaces for drugs, targets, and diseases in the heterogeneous network.